KopiCloud-AD-API/kopicloud-ad-api.github.io/docs/api/api-ad/ad-computer.md

 ----

-## Get a List of All Computer Inside an Active Directory Organization Unit
+## Get a List of All Computers Inside an Active Directory Organization Unit

 <span class="btn-get">GET</span> /api/Computers